Sanjeet09/GFG/README.md

 # GFG

-This repository contains solutions to various GFG questions.
+This repository contains solutions to various GFG questions in cpp.